 - There will be quite a number of rules and regulations in regards to travelling to different countries.
 The US Embassy Nairobi strongly recommends that US Citizens and nationals enroll in STEP, the Smart Traveler Enrollment Program so as to receive important information from the Embassy about health conditions, safety alerts, and travel updates.

-In conclusion, I would like to say that we will be able to travel despite the many changes that will come with it.
+I would like to say that we will be able to travel despite the many changes that will come with it.
 We have a long way to recovery but that does not mean we lose hope.
 Let us make this year, a year of road trips and explore our country.
 Lets promote domestic tourism.